a7medgehad/HadithGarden/CHROME_STORE_DESCRIPTION.md

 ### Privacy & Data

-- All data stored locally on your device
+- All 1,896 hadith stored locally on your device for complete offline access
 - No external tracking or data collection
 - Works completely offline after installation
 - No personal information transmitted
+- Complete hadith collection sourced from verified Islamic databases

 ### Technical Details

 - Chrome Extension Manifest V3 compliant
+- Complete offline hadith database (1,896 authentic hadith)
-- Lightweight and fast-loading
+- Lightweight and fast-loading despite comprehensive collection
 - Responsive design for all screen sizes
 - Accessibility features included
 - Cross-device synchronization via Chrome sync
+- Sourced from authenticated Islamic databases

 Transform your browsing routine into moments of reflection and spiritual growth.
-Every new tab becomes an opportunity to connect with timeless Islamic wisdom.
+Every new tab becomes an opportunity to connect with timeless Islamic wisdom from the complete Riyāḍ al-Ṣāliḥīn collection.

-**Install Hadith Garden Tab today and cultivate daily spiritual habits through the beauty of prophetic teachings.**
+**Install Hadith Garden Tab today and access the complete treasury of 1,896 authentic prophetic teachings for daily spiritual enrichment.**

 ---